Dsazz/langgraph-playground/social-media-post-generator/README.md

    - Once the text post passes the critique stage, the system automatically generates a DALL-E prompt based on the post context.
 This prompt ensures the image is relevant to the content.

 4. **Image Creation**:
-   - After generating the prompt, the image creation node uses this prompt to produce the final image for the LinkedIn post.
+   - After generating the prompt, the image creation node uses this prompt to produce the final image for the social media post.

 5. **Publishing Decision**:
    - In the final step, the user reviews both the text and image.
 The user can choose to:
-     - Approve and publish the content to LinkedIn.
+     - Approve and publish the content to social media.
      - Regenerate either the text or the image if unsatisfied.
      - Discard the content and exit the process.